iliis/EcoViz/readme.md

   Issues:
     * Knapsack-Algorithm for filling big rectangle with multiple small ones?
 Should be fast, but can be inaccurate
     * How to render this efficiently?
 Drawing lines as separate GUI elements is probably too much.
 Rendering a texture would be nice but looses pixel-accuracy when zooming.

+* Visualize other things, like mass/energy production/consumption or the DPS of your units.

+* Options to change:
+  * color/transparency of bubbles
+  * clustering parameters